 '''

 ./configure wrfda

 checking for perl5... no

 checking for perl... found /usr/bin/perl (perl)

-Will use NETCDF in dir: /glade/apps/opt/netcdf/4.2/intel/default
+Will use NETCDF in dir: /usr/local/netcdf-3.6.3-gfortran

 '''

-PHDF5 not set in environment.
-Will configure WRF for use without. \$JASPERLIB or \$JASPERINC not found in environment, configuring to build without grib2 I/O...
+''' PHDF5 not set in environment.
+Will configure WRF for use without.
+Will use 'time' to report timing information $JASPERLIB or $JASPERINC not found in environment, configuring to build without grib2 I/O...
+Please select from among the following Linux x86_64 options:

-'''

-Please select from among the following supported platforms.

-'''